fickludd/dinosaur/README.md

 Compilation
 -----------

 Dinosaur requires several dependencies, as specified in the `pom.xml` file.
-In short, these can be found and compiled in the following repositories when not present in maven central
+These dependencies are archived in Maven central, and should be automagically downloaded by Maven.

 | Dependency                                                          | Repository                       |
 | ------------------------------------------------------------------- | -------------------------------- |